-Other faculty are potentially available to serve as secondary mentors (although some have planned leaves for 2020–21), so we encourage you to write about your interests and experiences that demonstrate that you are a good match with the program as a whole as well as with your potential primary mentor.
+Other faculty are potentially available to serve as secondary mentors, so we encourage you to write about your interests and experiences that demonstrate that you are a good match with the program as a whole as well as with your potential primary mentor.

 How to Apply

 These instructions and requirements are for all applicants.
 If you are not a citizen or a permanent resident of the United States, please read the special instructions for international applicants.